Corporate law: Company law theory

-Ronald Coase has pointed out, all business organizations represent an attempt to avoid certain costs associated with doing business.
+Ronald Coase has pointed out, that all business organizations represent an attempt to avoid certain costs associated with doing business.
 Each is meant to facilitate the contribution of specific resources - investment capital, knowledge, relationships, and so forth - towards a venture which will prove profitable to all contributors.
 Except for the partnership, all business forms are designed to provide limited liability to both members of the organization and external investors.
 Business organizations originated with agency law, which permits an agent to act on behalf of a principal, in exchange for the principal assuming equal liability for the wrongful acts committed by the agent.
 For this reason, all partners in a typical general partnership may be held liable for the wrongs committed by one partner.
-Those forms that provide limited liability are able to do so because the state provides a mechanism by which businesses that follow certain guidelines will be able to escape the full liability imposed under agency law.
+Those forms that provide limited liability can do so because the state provides a mechanism by which businesses that follow certain guidelines will be able to escape the full liability imposed under agency law.
 The state provides these forms because it has an interest in the strength of the companies that provide jobs and services therein, but also has an interest in monitoring and regulating their behaviour.

 Litigation

 Members of a company generally have rights against each other and against the company, as framed under the company's constitution.
-However, members cannot generally claim against third parties who cause damage to the company which results in a diminution in the value of their shares or others membership interests because this is treated as "reflective loss" and the law normally regards the company as the proper claimant in such cases.
+However, members cannot generally claim against third parties who cause damage to the company which results in a diminution in the value of their shares or others' membership interests because this is treated as "reflective loss" and the law normally regards the company as the proper claimant in such cases.

 In relation to the exercise of their rights, minority shareholders usually have to accept that, because of the limits of their voting rights, they cannot direct the overall control of the company and must accept the will of the majority (often expressed as majority rule).
 However, majority rule can be iniquitous, particularly where there is one controlling shareholder.
 Accordingly, a number of exceptions have developed in law in relation to the general principle of majority rule.